-If all of these supply voltages are missing, it is likely that the problem is either a defective A4 power supply, or another assembly is loading down the A4 power supply.
-Continue with "If All Supply Voltages Are Missing" on page 4-10, to determine the cause of the problem.
+If these supply voltages are missing, it is likely that the problem is either a defective A4 power supply, or another assembly is loading down the A4 power supply.
+Continue with "If All Supply Voltages Are Missing" on page 4-9, to determine the cause of the problem.

-If the line switch is lit correctly, and the probe power voltages measure within the specifications listed in Table 4-1 on page 4-9, the power supply has not suffered a catastrophic failure; however, the power supply could still be at fault.
+If the line switch is lit correctly, the power supply has not suffered a catastrophic failure; however, the power supply could still be at fault.
 Continue with the next section to measure the individual voltage supplies.